derekoneil/ContainerNativeDevelopmentWithOKE/workshops/container-native-development/LabGuide200-Linux.md

   ![](images/200/30.png)

-- On the **Runs** tab you can see that Wercker has triggered another execution of our build and publish workflow, but it has not executed our new inject-secret and deploy-to-cluster pipelines.
-This is because we have not added the new pipelines to the workflow definition yet.
+- On the **Runs** tab you can see that Wercker has triggered another execution of our build and publish workflow, but it has not executed our new deploy-to-cluster pipeline.
+This is because we have not added the new pipeline to the workflow definition yet.
 Let's do that now -- click on the **Workflows** tab, then click the **Add new pipeline** button.

   ![](images/200/31.png)